-It gets interesting when a dentist’s wife embezzles.
+It gets interesting when a dentist's wife embezzles.
 The insured in Chancey v.
-Cincinnati Insurance Co. was a dentist who had “married the wrong woman.”
+Cincinnati Insurance Co. was an Alabama dentist who had “married the wrong woman.”

 Dentist’s Wife Embezzles